elibrowne/html-assignment/README.md

 I have a navbar, some layout work, and a button to toggle dark and light mode on my website, the last of which is the most advanced feature of my page.

 ## Noted Issue
-The navbar doesn't highlight exactly on the center of the buttons when you hover over it when using Safari on my computer.
+The navbar on the non-Bootstrap version doesn't highlight exactly on the center of the buttons when you hover over it when using Safari on my computer.
 It does work with Firefox and Chrome, which I believe is what matters (?); I think it's a bit of a fluke.

 ## Requirements Checklist (for me to keep track of everything)<br/>
 *Unordered list:* recipe ideas<br/>